R3DRUN3/github-content-sync/README.md

 - `TOKEN`: An access token with appropriate permissions to *read* and *open issues* on the target repo.
 [MANDATORY]
 - `OPEN_ISSUE`: If set to `true`, this specify that the script needs to open a "*synchronization issue*" on the target repo, specifying the folder differences.
 [OPTIONAL]
 The opened issues are structured like [this one](https://github.com/R3DRUN3/content-sync-tester/issues/8).
+- `MULTIPLE_ISSUES`: If `OPEN_ISSUE` is set to `true` and this var is also set to `true`, the script will create multiple issues, one for every file difference.
+[OPTIONAL]
+> **Warning**
+> Be careful when setting the `MULTIPLE_ISSUES` var to true: if you execute this script against two folders with many files, it will create many issues on your target repo.

 ## How it works

 The script performs the following steps: